darktasevski/CompSci/Math/factors_multiplies_patterns.md

 ## Prime Numbers

 A number that can only be divided by 1 and itself is called a prime number.
 Examples of prime numbers are 2, 3, 5, 7, 11 and 13.
 The number 1 is not considered a prime number because 1 goes into everything.

+> We know that 3x2x5 = 30.
+So 2, 3, and 5 are factors of 30.
+30 is a multiple of each of 3, 2, and 5.
+If a number only has itself and 1 as factors, then the number is "prime".

 ### Prime factorization